greninja/llm_cache/README.md

-# LLM Caching System
+# LLMCache

-A simple LLM cache design intergrated with a command line LLM chatbot.

-that uses vector similarity search to efficiently store and retrieve responses, reducing API calls and improving response times.
+A simple LLM cache design intergrated with a command line LLM chatbot, that uses vector similarity search to efficiently store and retrieve responses, reducing API calls and improving response times.

 ## Overview